seastorm/Port-Scanner-DLL/README.md

 # Port-Scanner-DLL
 A simple port scanner for Windows implemented as DLL.
+Scans an IP range for a single port on a run.

 # How to run
 The port scanner starts when the DLL is loaded into the address space of another process.